viniciusgerevini/shromp/docs/en/3-examples/001-index-redirect.md

 ## How to redirect using a static page only

-There are ways to setup this redirect using your webserver, but as this is a static site let's do it the proper static way, using the [http-equiv](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections#html_redirections) meta tag.
+There are ways to setup this redirect using your webserver, but as this is a static site let's do it the proper static way, using the [http-equiv](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections#html_redirections) meta tag, and JavaScript's [window.location.href](https://developer.mozilla.org/en-US/docs/Web/API/Location/href).

 This is what that tag looks like:

 ```html

 <meta http-equiv="refresh" content="delay_time; URL=new_website_url" />